Updated: Sep 11

 People suffering from chronic pain could also find their personalities becoming edgy or angry.
-Long-term pain can change a person’s relationship to basic functioning, so that even relatively mundane tasks are tough to tackle and ultimately frustrating.
+Long-term pain can change a person’s relationship to basic functioning so that even relatively mundane tasks are tough to tackle and ultimately frustrating.
 When so much effort is required just to get through the day, chronic pain sufferers can become irritable, short-tempered and impatient.
-While it might look like they are “sweating the small stuff”—what they’re actually grappling with has become quite “big stuff” to them.
+While it might look like they are “sweating the small stuff”—what they’re grappling with has become quite “big stuff” to them.

 Early treatment is the best treatment

 Treating chronic pain can be challenging—but seeking treatment early on can often prevent chronic pain from getting worse.
 The goals of treatment are straightforward: to reduce pain, increase your ability to function and restore quality of life, and essentially retrain your brain.
-If you experience pain that last longer than about three months, you should see a pain management specialist to develop an individualised treatment plan that identify ways to manage your pain.
+If you experience pain that lasts longer than about three months, you should see a pain management specialist to develop an individualised treatment plan that identifies ways to manage your pain.